Launch a

 Comprehensive Hands-On Education

-The UCF Cyber Defense Professional Certificate program provides you with the hands-on training and career guidance you need to enter the cybersecurity industry in just 10 months.
+The UCF Cyber Defense Professional Certificate program provides you with the hands-on training and career guidance you need to enter the cybersecurity industry in 36 weeks.
+Our curriculum incorporates the latest AI advancements within the context of cybersecurity course topics.
 Taught by expert instructors active in the field, the program is designed to take you from zero experience to a job-ready professional by helping you build real-life cybersecurity skills you’ll need to perform on the job from day one.

 openings nationwide,